mjhovers264/exampledocs/README.md

 # exampledocs
-sample repo for doc examples
+# This sample repo stores a GitHub flow example workflow